jacklandrin/OnlySwitch/README.md

 * Macken https://www.macken.xyz/2021/12/gratis-ar-gott-alla-installningar-pa-ett-stalle-onlyswitch/
 * AAPL Ch https://applech2.com/archives/20220111-onlyswitch-all-in-one-status-bar-button-for-mac.html

-## About Apple's warning at first open
+## About Apple's warning at first open before version 2.1.3
+Note: OnlySwitch has been notarized by Apple since version 2.1.3, so the warning box won't show in the new version.

 Some users ask me why masOS shows a warning box below, when they first open Only Switch.
 <p align="center">
 <img alt="Sits in the status bar" src="http://www.jacklandrin.com/wp-content/uploads/2021/12/os_warning.png" width="35%" align="center" />